nirenjan/g710plus-linux/doc/spec/hid-reports.md

      +--------------------- Report ID

 Therefore, to disable the G keys and control them solely through interface 1, it seems sufficient to set the feature report with all zeroes.
+The values are as described in the keyboard/keypad page in HID Usage Tables.
+This also means that the G keys can be used with modifiers such as Shift.

 ## Report ID 128